Right Wing Populism: 40 years in the making

 It wouldn’t work.
 Or would it?

-Sure there’s clever propaganda such as claiming after increases in workplace productivity, distributing some of the gains to the workers instead of the owners would somehow increase prices.
+Sure there’s clever propaganda such as claiming after increases in workplace productivity, distributing some of the gains to the workers through higher wages instead of the owners through higher salaries would somehow be something different and increase prices.

 This makes workers fight to guarantee monetary gains from automation always go upwards and never to themselves.